9 Small Business Grants for Women Entrepreneurs

 The Small Business Administration is another excellent resource for entrepreneurs and franchisees in particular.
 The SBA is more likely to grant funding to a franchise than to many other types of startups, and it will even expedite the loan processing for SBA-approved franchises.

-If you want to invest in a franchise, several organizations, such as EWIF (Encouraging Women into Franchising) and 7-Eleven, are actively working to help more women achieve their dreams of business ownership through franchising.
+If you want to invest in a franchise, several organizations, such as EWIF (Encouraging Women into Franchising) and The International Franchise Association’s Women’s Franchise Network (WFN) are actively working to help more women achieve their dreams of business ownership through franchising.

 Similarly, some franchise brands, such as FASTSIGNS, offer incentives for veterans and first responders, male or female.
-At FASTSIGNS, that incentive is a 50 percent reduction in the franchise fee.
+At FASTSIGNS, that incentive is a 50% reduction in the franchise fee.

 You Go, Girl!